RoHS Compliance Testing

 - Polybrominated Diphenyl Ethers (PBDE)

-RoHS has set maximum concentration values for each of these restricted substances.
-All values are set at 0.1%, except for cadmium with a limit of 0.01%.
-Laboratory Testing helps customers ensure RoHS compliance by performing quick, reliable RoHS testing and analysis of component materials to verify levels of the restricted substances.
+Laboratory Testing Inc. near Philadelphia, PA (USA) helps customers ensure RoHS compliance by performing quick, reliable RoHS testing and analysis of component materials to verify levels of the restricted substances.
 LTI has the capabilities to RoHS test for lead, mercury, cadmium and hexavalent chromium, and can determine if total bromine is less than the highest limit for the most bromine rich compound, thereby determining that the material meets RoHS requirements.

-RoHS and the recast directive RoHS2 that went into effect in July 2011 do exempt a number of materials and products from the requirements set forth in the Directive and include additional restrictions that went into effect on December 31, 2011.
-The new RoHS2 Directive is officially titled Directive 2011/65/EU of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
-More information is available at the National Measurement Office website.
+The RoHS recast directive RoHS2 that went into effect in July 2011 does exempt a number of materials and products from the requirements set forth in the Directive and includes additional restrictions that went into effect on December 31, 2011.
+The new RoHS2 Directive is officially titled Directive 2011/65/EU.
+More information is available at the National Measurement and Regulation Office website.

 - Products Tested – component materials in products

 - Hazardous Chemicals Evaluated – lead, mercury, cadmium, hexavalent chromium and total bromine

 - Test Methods – spectroscopy and wet chemistry determine concentration levels